 There's also the Pacific Wharf which is based on Monterey's Cannery Row and San Francisco's Fisherman's Wharf.

 Paradise Pier was built to look, feel, sound and smell like a 1910 California boardwalk, complete with an old-fashioned carousel, ferris wheel, roller coaster, and boardwalk-style games.
 At 15 acres, it's the biggest part of Disney California Adventure.

-This is where the World of Color show is hosted and where you'll find rides like Toy Story Mania, California Screamin' (my favorite roller coaster), Ariel's Undersea Adventure, Mickey's Fun Wheel, which is a giant ferris wheel with a spectacular view, and more.
+This is where the World of Color show is hosted and where you'll find rides like Toy Story Mania, Jessie's Critter Carousel, Incredicoaster (my favorite roller coaster), Ariel's Undersea Adventure, Pixar Pal-Around (formerly Mickey's Fun Wheel), which is a giant ferris wheel with a spectacular view, and more.

 The Pacific Wharf is all about food.
 There is Mexican, Asian, soups/salads, ice cream, upscale Italian, and picnic meals to take with you to the World of Color.